-Still, even if you have been dating for a while, you want to be sure that you are fully compatible before taking the plunge into a serious commitment.
+Still, even if you have been dating for a while, you probably want to be sure that you are fully compatible before taking the plunge into a serious commitment.
 You don’t want to wind up in a long-term relationship or marriage that will ultimately fail because you are not compatible with one another.
-Often the best way to determine if you are compatible is to explore each other’s beliefs and way of life, to best see if your ideals mesh.
+Often, the best way to determine if you are compatible is to explore each other’s beliefs and way of life, to best see if your core ideals mesh.
 This can be done in some ways but should be explored before making serious commitments such as moving in together or getting married.

 The Importance Of Compatibility In Courtship

 One study done on the subject of compatibility in courtship suggests that there are three different situations in which you may or may not determine that you are compatible during courtship before a commitment is made.
 The first situation that was found is the most common, called the disillusionment model.
-In this situation, the couples put their best foot forward and do not truly determine that they are compatible or not until they have already made a long-term commitment.
+In this situation, the couples put their best foot forward and do not truly determine whether they are compatible or not until they have already made a long-term commitment.

 The second model is the perpetual problems situation, in which the couple sees the problems with their compatibility and tackles them head on throughout the courtship.
 This situation is ideal and leads to the most successful relationships because it is realistic.

 The third model is the accommodations model, in which the couple works to change their behaviors and ideals to match that of the other person.
 In other words, rather than determining in advance if they are compatible, the couple simply forces the compatibility through personal change.
 This can be a pretty mixed bag in terms of resulting in genuine happiness and compatibility – it depends on the types of changes made.
 If this involves you or your partner pretending to be someone you’re/they’re not, this is not a feasible option.
 However, if it involves you or your partner changing certain unhealthy or unhelpful behaviors (such as excessive drinking, for example) that don’t interfere with but rather amplify your ability to be your genuine self, this can be a boon to the relationship.